gerald525/frontend-mern/README.md

 ### Seeding
 To get the application working on your local machine you will need to seed data in the database.
 To use the seeds provided, you will need to make HTTP POST requests to the seed endpoints using your preferred HTTP client (Postman is a popular example: https://www.getpostman.com/downloads/)

 Authorization is required to seed the database.
-To do this, add send POST requests with the key/value pair in the headers.
+To do this, send POST requests authorized with the seedPassword in the header:

  `key: 'password', 'value: '{your seedPassword}'`